barneyb/lgrep/README.md

 Looks like it's actually `grep` that is slow, and `lgrep` parallelizes between decompression and searching.
 The decompression overhead is about half a second for both `lgrep` and `zgrep`, which approximates `gunzip`'s runtime.

-This obviously isn't a formal benchmark, just a quick comparison, but fairly suggestive nonetheless.
+A quick comparison, not a formal benchmark, but fairly suggestive nonetheless.